ucsd-cse29/fa24/src/week3/index.md

 <!-- - Use this link to create your own copy of the starting repository -->
 ![Image](../images/fork.png)
 - If you aren't logged into `ieng6`, log in now. (password-free hopefully!)
 - Clone your forked repository to your `ieng6` course-specific account using the SSH clone URL.
+The command would look like `git clone <SSH clone URL>`
 - `cd` into your cloned repository directory.
 - Compile and run the `average.c` file.
 - Open the `average.c` file in `vim` and read through the program.